Non-Gaussian Photon Correlations in Weakly Coupled Atomic Ensembles

 where each term describes $j$ individual single-photon scatterings, followed by a three-photon interaction at site $j+1$, and the remaining $M-j-1$ individual single-photon scatterings.
 For the 4-vertex diagram (Fig.~~\ref{fig:diagrams}(b)),

 where after $j$ individual single-photon scatterings, the first two-photon interaction occurs at site $j+1$; the middle photon with momentum $q_2$ then undergoes $m$ additional individual single-photon scatterings before the second two-photon interaction at site $j+m+2$, followed by the remaining $M-j-m-2$ individual single-photon scatterings.
 Due to the bosonic symmetry, there are six 4-vertex diagrams corresponding to different permutations of the outgoing momenta $p_1, p_2, p_3$ at the right end of the diagram.
-To estimate the order of the amplitude of each diagram for perturbative expansion, we need to consider (1) the weight of the coupling constant $\beta$, and (2) the combinatorics of the process due to interactions potentially occurring at any atom in the ensemble.
-For (1), we follow how photon-creation operators transform under Weyl transformation for nonlinear interactions.
+To estimate the order of the amplitude of each diagram for perturbative expansion, we need to consider (i) the weight of the coupling constant $\beta$, and (ii) the combinatorics of the process due to interactions potentially occurring at any atom in the ensemble.
+For (i), we follow how photon-creation operators transform under Weyl transformation for nonlinear interactions.
 Each transmitted photon picks up a factor $\sqrt{\beta}$ when moving from the propagating to the even channel and another $\sqrt{\beta}$ when transforming back to the propagating channel, giving an overall factor $\beta$.
 This means the wavefunction amplitude of a single two-photon interaction scales as $\beta^2$, while a single three-photon interaction scales as $\beta^3$.
 For a lost photon, the second factor becomes $\sqrt{1 - \beta}$, so the vertex contributes $\sqrt{\beta(1 - \beta)} \approx \sqrt{\beta}$.
-For (2), the combinatorics of a diagram with $n$ photon-photon interactions is $\binom{M}{n}$.
-For larger OD $\beta M=\mathcal{O}(1)$, the magnitude is estimated by multiplying $\beta$ and the combinatorial factor.
+For (ii), the combinatorics of a diagram with $n$ photon-photon interactions is $\binom{M}{n}$.
+For larger OD $\beta M=\mathcal{O}(1)$, the order of magnitude of a diagram is estimated by multiplying $\beta$ and the combinatorial factor.
 For example, the order of Fig.~\ref{fig:crank} is $\binom{M}{2}\beta^4\approx M^2 \beta^4= \mathcal{O}(\beta^2)$.
-For the order estimation in small or intermediate OD, because the power of $\beta$ is fixed for each diagram, its magnitude grows monotonically with $M$, therefore the leading diagrams at small or intermediate OD are a subset of those at large OD.
-Hence, perturbative results derived for the large-OD regime remain valid, and even gain accuracy, when applied to lower-OD systems.
+For the order estimation in small or intermediate OD, because the power of $\beta$ is fixed for each diagram, the amplitude of the diagram grows monotonically with $M$, therefore the leading diagrams at small or intermediate OD are a subset of those at large OD.
+Hence, perturbative results derived for the large-OD regime remain valid, and even gain higher accuracy, when applied to lower-OD systems.